 A Verification of Disability form needs to be completed by a registered health professional.
 A template of the Verification of Disability form can be downloaded from the link below:

-Requests can be made online through our grants and client management system, Paper based requests are also currently accepted.
+Requests can be made online through our grants and client management system, and paper based requests are also currently accepted.
 The request form and instructions for completing a hardcopy request can be found outlined here.

 If you are unable to complete either the online request or the paper request, you can give permission to someone else to fill the request in on your behalf.